neurobin/uedit/info.md

 HTML Markup.
 For example, if you put `<b>buttonName</b>` as the button name then your button will show with text <b>buttonName</b> bolded.
 You can put inline styling as well.
 The funny thing is, you can even put JavaScript code in the name field so that it executes onmouseout or onmouseover or on whatever property it is defined on.
-The catch is, you have put all of that in a single line.
+The catch is, you have to put all of that in a single line.

 ##Valid Markups In Custom Buttons: